 - Read more in our article about the Abacus Agency.

-- Find out more in our article A&J Management.
+- Find out more in our article A&J Artists.

 - A young boutique agency already attracting child actors with great experience and positive feedback from happy parents.
 Run by a parent with substantial experience of supporting child performers.